 arches.
 Of these nothing remains but fragments.
 Baedeker

 A number of finely carved inscriptions were found which confirm the accounts of the ancient writers about the monuments of Roman Narbonne and shed some light on its administration.
 The college in charge of the celebrations in honour of Rome and of the Emperor was composed by seviri (six men), three of whom were chosen among the Roman veterans and three among the Gallic population.
-A similar college is recorded at Lyon and in other provincial towns.
+A similar college is recorded at Lyon and in many other provincial towns.

 Archaeological Museum: (left) Silenus (early IInd century AD); (right) small sarcophagus, a relief showing a griffin on its short size is shown in the image used as background for this page (early IIIrd century AD)

 The wealthiest citizens of Narbonne could afford to pay large amounts to embellish their homes with fine sculptures or to lay the body of a child in a marble sarcophagus which was decorated in the fashion prevailing in Rome and in other large cities of the Empire.
 The statue of Silenus, tutor and companion of Dionysus/Bacchus, was found in 1856 near the railway station and it is an extremely fine copy of an Hellenistic original (see another copy found in the Villa of Hadrian at Praeneste).
 The depictions of scenes of grape harvesting by Cupids were a very popular pagan subject (see a floor mosaic in Algeria), but eventually they were given a Christian meaning, as at S. Costanza in Rome.